unfoldingWord/checking-tool-wrapper/Notes.md

 ## TO DOs

-- makeSureBiblesLoadedForTool should be called in the core codebase before loading/opening tool.
-(Maybe remove its usage in the tool?)
+- DEPRECATE makeSureBiblesLoadedForTool.
+It should only be called in the core codebase before loading/opening a tool.
 - Remove prop selectors for wrappers in container.js
 - TO DOs.
 - Move Container.js to the containers folder and rename it to Main.js or App.js.
 Also make the respective changes in both tools (tw & tn) repos.